 Tire Pressure Monitoring System Light

 Most newer vehicles have a tire pressure monitoring system, which lets you know when you have too little air in one or more tires.
 This symbol, which looks like a horseshoe with tread on the bottom and an exclamation point in the middle, means that you’ll want to stop at an air pump station and check the pressure levels in your tires.
 You can find proper air pressure numbers in your owner’s manual.
 If the light stays on or comes on again after refilling, have your tires inspected for leaks.

 Low Fuel Light

-If any of these lights come on in your vehicle and you have questions, contact us at Tipton Auto Group.
+If any of these emergency lights come on in your vehicle and you have questions or need service tips, contact us at Tipton Auto Group.

 Wednesday8:00am - 5:00pm